airylinus/cgo-with-so/readme.md

 > gcc -fPIC -shared -o libadd.so add.c

-There will be a file name libadd.so created
+There will be a file named libadd.so created

 > #from the root dir